Facing losses and grain glut, U.S. farmers to plant more corn

+BRIEF-Discover Financial Services says credit card delinquency rate 1.65 pct at March end

+* Discover Financial Services - credit card delinquency rate 1.65 percent at March end versus 1.67 percent at February end - sec filing

-MANHATTAN, Ill.
-Three years into a grain market slump, U.S. farmers are set to plant more corn, taking a calculated gamble that higher sales will help them make up for falling prices without triggering even more declines.
+MANHATTAN, Ill., March 29 Three years into a grain market slump, U.S. farmers are set to plant more corn, taking a calculated gamble that higher sales will help them make up for falling prices without triggering even more declines.

 Forecasts suggest that at current prices growers will be able to cover their variable expenses such as seed and fertilizer.
 By planting more and scrimping on everything from labor to crop chemicals, farmers hope to cover a portion of hefty fixed costs, including land rents.